Reasoning Limitations of Multimodal Large Language Models. A Case Study of Bongard Problems: Solving BPs with MLLMs

-To dive deeper into the AVR capabilities of the studied models, we cast the BP task into three binary classification settings, reducing the task's difficulty.
-Firstly, we provide the model with the image of the whole matrix ${\cal BP}^{X}$ along with a possible solution, and the model is prompted to generate a binary score assessing the correctness of the provided answer (Fig.~\ref{fig:evaluation-settings}b).
-Two settings are considered, in which the solution is formed by either the actual ground-truth answer (the expected answer is \textit{yes}), or by an incorrect answer taken from a different BP matrix (the expected answer is \textit{no}).
-Secondly, we follow a setting exemplified in the Bongard-LOGO dataset~\citep{nie2020bongard} in which two test images have to be classified to different sides of the problem (Fig.~\ref{fig:evaluation-settings}c).
+Secondly, we follow a setting exemplified in the Bongard-LOGO dataset~\cite{nie2020bongard} in which two test images have to be classified to different sides of the problem (Fig.~\ref{fig:evaluation-settings}c).
 To this end, we take two test images corresponding to the respective sides of the matrix, randomly shuffle the images, and request the model to determine the side to which each image belongs.
 In synthetic BPs we create the test set by removing the 6th image from each side of the matrix, while in BPs from Bongard HOI, Bongard-OpenWorld and Bongard-RWR we use the additional test images.
-We refer to these three formulations as Ground-truth, Incorrect Label, and Images to Sides (see prompts in Appendix~\ref{sec:prompts-for-classification-strategies}).
+We refer to this setup as Images to Sides.